+If, prior to filing a written statement of Dispute, the Claimant filed a Request for Reconsideration (RFR) relating to the same Dispute, which RFR did not serve to wholly resolve the Dispute, the Claimant may submit a written statement of Dispute pursuant to the requirements in [Rule 4A], and as provided in this [Rule 4C].

+If, at the time of publication of the Approved Resolution by the Board on the final disposition of the RFR or publication of the summary dismissal by the BAMC where appropriate, the Claimant is within the timeframe to file a written statement of Dispute as provided in [Rule 4B], and the remaining time to file a written statement of Dispute is greater than or equal to 30 days, the Claimant shall have this remaining time to file a written statement of Dispute.

+If the Claimant is not within the timeframe established above [in Rule 4C(1)(a)], the Claimant shall have 30 days from the time of the publication of the Approved Resolution by the Board on the final disposition of the RFR or publication of the summary dismissal by the BAMC where appropriate to file a written statement of Dispute.

 Rationale for a and b: The IOT have proposed that timings should be by reference to the publication of the RFR decision, since this is information available to all.
 Some IOT members have argued that timing should run from notification of the decision to the party who brought the RFR, rather than them being obliged to check the ICANN website for publication.
 Community input is sought on this.

+In order to submit a written statement of Dispute under this [Rule 4C], the Claimant, at the time such Claimant filed the RFR relating to the same Dispute, must have been within the timeframes established in [Rule 4B] to file a written statement of Dispute.

+4D: Limited circumstances for requesting permission to file after 24-month limit

 Rationale: As noted in Rule 4B 3 this is intended to reflect a compromise between concerns raised by the community in previous public comments, and shared by some members of this IOT, that there should be no outer time limit for bringing an IRP, only a time limit that runs from when the Claimant “becomes aware or reasonably should have become aware of the action or inaction giving rise to the Dispute” (Bylaws 4.3(n)(iv)(A), versus the need for foreseeability for ICANN and the community that decisions cannot be indefinitely challenged.
 The IOT therefore proposes a process whereby a potential Claimant may request permission to file late, under limited circumstances but within 4 years.

+The Claimant may be permitted by the IRP Panel to file its written statement of Dispute after the timeframes set forth above [in Rule 4B] under certain limited circumstances.
+Such a Claimant shall seek leave to file a late written statement of Dispute by demonstrating by clear and convincing evidence that either:

+exceptional circumstances not caused by the Claimant and out of the Claimant’s control prevented the Claimant from either (i) becoming aware of the action or inaction being challenged in the Dispute within the timeframes set forth in [Rule 4B], or (ii) being eligible under the Bylaws as a Claimant within those timeframes; or

+exceptional circumstances not caused by the Claimant and out of the Claimant’s control prevented the Claimant from being able to file a written statement of Dispute within 24 months from the date of the action or inaction being challenged in the Dispute within the timeframes set forth in [Rule 4B].